wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 # Loan Status Prediction

 ### About
-This is a Mini-Project for CZ1115 (Introduction to Data Science and Artificial Intelligence) which focuses on Loan Status from Kaggle's [Loan Status Prediction](https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction).
+This is a Mini-Project for CZ1115 (Introduction to Data Science and Artificial Intelligence) which focuses on Loan Status sourced from Kaggle's [Loan Status Prediction Dataset](https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction).

 For detailed walkthrough, please view the source code in order from:
 1. [Data Extraction](https://github.com/wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/blob/main/Data-Extraction.ipynb)